axibase/atsd/forecasting/README.md

 - **Run**

-  This option runs the forecast job and may be used for tests:
+  This option runs the forecast job and can be used for tests.

   ![](./resources/forecasts_12.png)

 - **Export**

-  Export forecast data in csv:
+  Export forecast data in csv.

   ![](./resources/forecasts_13.png)